Mount Sinai (Bible): A volcano

 A suggested possible naturalistic explanation of the biblical devouring fire is that Sinai could have been an erupting volcano; this has been suggested by Charles Beke, Sigmund Freud, and Immanuel Velikovsky, among others.
 This possibility would exclude all the peaks on the Sinai peninsula and Seir, but would make a number of locations in north western Saudi Arabia reasonable candidates.
-In 1873, C. Beke proposed Jebel Baggir which he called the Jabal al-Nour (meaning mountain of light), a volcanic mountain at the northern end of the Gulf of Aqaba, with Horeb being argued to be a different mountain - the nearby Jebel Ertowa.
-Beke's suggestion has not found as much scholarly support as the suggestion that Mount Sinai is the volcano Hala-'l Badr, as advocated by Alois Musil in the early 20th century, J. Koenig in 1971, and Colin Humphreys in 2003, among others.
+In 1873, C. Beke proposed Jebel Baggir which he called the Jabal al-Nour (meaning mountain of light), a volcanic mountain at the northern end of the Gulf of Aqaba, with Horeb being argued to be a different mountain – the nearby Jebel Ertowa.
+Beke's suggestion has not found as much scholarly support as the suggestion that Mount Sinai is the el Jaww basin volcano Hala-'l Badr, as advocated by Alois Musil in the early 20th century, J. Koenig, and Colin Humphreys in 2003.

 Jabal al-Lawz

 A possible candidate within the Arabia theory has been that of Jabal al-Lawz (meaning 'mountain of almonds').
 Advocates for Jabal al-Lawz include L. Möller as well as R. Wyatt, R. Cornuke, and L. Williams.
 A. Kerkeslager believes that the archaeological evidence is too tenuous to draw conclusions, but has stated that "Jabal al Lawz may also be the most convincing option for identifying the Mt.
 Sinai of biblical tradition" and should be researched.
 A number of researchers support this hypothesis while others dispute it.

 One of the most recent developments has been the release of a documentary which identifies a peak within the Jabal al-Lawz mountain range, Jabal Maqla, as Mount Sinai; the film includes video and photographic evidence in the project.

-Jabal al-Lawz has been rejected by scholars such as J.K.
-Hoffmeier who details what he calls Cornuke's "monumental blunders" and others.
+Jabal al-Lawz has been rejected by scholars such as J. K. Hoffmeier who details what he calls Cornuke's "monumental blunders" and others.
 G. Franz published a refutation of this hypothesis.